-This off-chain network is intended for apps and services built on the COVAL Platform and is considered to be a permissioned blockchain network.
-Though the platform is capable of reaching out and into other networks to bring interoperability features to users, the primary use is for transacting among nodes and users within the COVAL Network and adhering to the LAW Protocol.
+The COVAL Network is intended for apps and services built on the COVAL Platform and is considered to be a permissioned blockchain network.
+Though the platform is capable of reaching out and into other networks and oracles to enable interoperability and integration capabilities, the primary activity is for transacting among nodes and users within the COVAL Network and adhering to the LAW Protocol (Ledger Assigned Wallet).

 The COVAL Platform and LAW Protocol involves the following general components: